 Then, one by one, they disappeared quietly into the weekend.

-There were a few more exceptions over the years, but most are just…well, nice.
+There were a few more exceptions over the years, but most are just nice.

 How we communicate

-Another culture shock for me was the way we communicate in the office.
+Another shock for me was the way we communicate in the office.

 At work, everyone can’t wait to speak.
 Meetings become a place to “say your piece.”
 Not everything was relevant, and not everyone was listening.
-Things were discussed over and over, and I don’t recall anyone taking minutes.
+The discussion went on and on, and I don’t recall anyone taking minutes.
 I felt it was more brainstorming, and everyone HAD to speak.

 In Singapore, meetings were usually just formalities.